THE COMPLETE TOPICAL AUTHORITY GUIDE

 Content Coverage Depth

 Google evaluates whether your site covers a topic comprehensively — not just whether individual pages are optimized.
-Sites that answer every question within a topic domain are rewarded with higher rankings across the entire topic, even for queries their pages don't directly target.
+Sites that answer every question within a topic domain are rewarded with higher rankings across the entire topic.

 Internal Linking Structure